donkirkby/live-py-plugin/CONTRIBUTING.md

 The browser version uses the [Pyodide] project to run Python code in the browser.

 ### Updating and Testing
+This was broken by the refactoring in issue #223 and will be fixed by issue #235 when the space_tracer module is included with the deployment.

 To deploy the latest version of `code_tracer.py` and `report_builder.py` to the web site, run `test/PySrc/tools/serve_demo.py`.